GuillermoOM/HWRM_FSFC/readme.md

 ## What Works

+- *NEW* Integration with HW ships on the same game
 - Terran Race:
     - All ships are migrated
     - Working fleet chatter
-- *NEW* Integration with HW ships on the same game
+- Shivan Race:
+    - Currently available ships: Demon, Cain and a fighter

 ## Current Issues